 In past years, Americans have spent about $350 million on Halloween costumes . . . and that’s just for their pets!
-Overall, the average cost for Halloween costumes, decorations, candy, pumpkins, fake blood, etc., comes to about $86 per person or a whopping $9.1 billion.
-By any measure, it’s a scary amount of money.
+The cost for Halloween costumes, decorations, candy, pumpkins, fake blood, etc., can add up to a scary amount of money.

 But you can still have a terrific Halloween while being kind to your wallet and the planet by doing it yourself with cardboard.
 Cardboard is the perfect material for creative minds and makers of all ages.
+Best of all you can recycle paper products up to 7 times!
 Let’s check off a few cardboard ideas before the 31st:

 1. Creepy Eyes – Cut out a pair of horizontal slits in a toilet paper roll and illuminate the inside with a light stick.
 Viola!
 Instant creepy eyes that you can hide in the bushes near your front door.